PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 ### Field observations

-Conversely, field observation  enable continuous data collection throughout the year, providing insights into Pedestrian Dynamics beyond average behaviors.
-For example, virtual reality technology has been proven useful to explore several aspects related to pedestrian movement and behavior given its low cost and high experimental control.
-Research efforts are ongoing for the systematic comparison of Pedestrian Dynamics in real and virtual worlds.
+Field observations, in contrast, allow continuous data collection throughout the year and capture behavior beyond the average case.
+Virtual reality has also proven useful for studying pedestrian movement and behavior, thanks to its low cost and high experimental control; how well findings from virtual worlds transfer to real ones is an ongoing research question.

 {{<
     figure